chaosweasl/interva/README.md

 If you have this problem, try to disable some security settings for your browser.
 (Safe Browsing if you're using chrome)

+### Windows defender tries to warn me about the app being a potential threat and won't let me run it.
+How do I go around this?

+Click on "more info" and then on "run anyway"

 ### What's the point of this application?

 The Pomodoro Technique is a time management method that uses a timer to break work into focused intervals (typically 25 minutes) separated by short breaks.
 Interva takes this concept and adds: